Ondrysak/ondrysak.github.io/content/posts/jq_fun.md

 - Python `yq` jq wrapper for YAML, XML, TOML documents https://kislyuk.github.io/yq/
 - `xmlstar` for `XML` https://xmlstar.sourceforge.net/doc/UG/xmlstarlet-ug.html
 - `xsv` for `csv` https://github.com/BurntSushi/xsv

+## Conclusion

+JSON is a widely employed structured data format typically used in most modern APIs and data services.
+Unfortunately, shells such as `bash` have no good way of working with structured data like JSON directly.
+This means that working with JSON via the command line can be painful, just as trying to parse HTML with regex is.
+You can fix this awkwardness by using `jq` a cool command-line processor for JSON.

+This was more of a hands on introduction to basics of `jq` for a more formal introduction I really recommend reading trough `man jq` and also this in-browser interactive `jq` guide https://ishan.page/blog/2023-11-06-jq-by-example/

 Now the key takeaway here is that using the right tool for the job instead of trying to hack something together with just pure `bash` or whatever you favourite shell is may make you life significantly less miserable.